Maypper/luxp/README.md

 # lux
  This project is currently in developming.
-So it not on a finish state
+So its not on a finish state